lemire/testingRNG/README.md

 ./runtests.sh
 ```

-The PractRand benchmark is completed quickly.
+The PractRand benchmark takes some time to complete because we analyze a large volume of random numbers.

 TestU01:
 ```